michaelisvy/blog-files/05-blog-db-schema-spring-boot-hibernate.md

 primary key (id)) engine=InnoDB
 ```

 How does it work?
-At startup time, Hibernate parses the `User` class and generates a table based on the information it found (class name, attributes, annotations…).
+At startup time, Hibernate parses the `User` class and generates a table based on the information it found (class name, attribute names and types, annotations…).
-A `create table` query is generated based on your database's `dialect`.
+A `create table` query is generated based on our database's `dialect`.

 Our application does not specify any dialect in its configuration because it relies on the default one.
-However, we can see the dialect used in the application startup logs:
+We can see the dialect used in the application startup logs:
 ```
 HHH000400: Using dialect: org.hibernate.dialect.MySQL8Dialect
 ```